flectra-hq/flectra/doc/reference/cmdline.rst

 Shell
 =====

-Odoo command-line also allows to launch odoo as a python console environment.
+Flectra command-line also allows to launch flectra as a python console environment.
 This enables direct interaction with the :ref:`orm <reference/orm>` and its functionalities.

 .. code-block:: console

-   $ odoo_bin shell
+   $ flectra_bin shell

 .. option:: --shell-interface (ipython|ptpython|bpython|python)